 ImmunoTek Bio Centers is another donation center worth mentioning when you discuss high-paying plasma donation centers.
 They have over 32 centers in 12 states across the United States.

 ImmunoTek Plasma Bio centers are licensed and approved by the Food and Drug Administration.
-Their payment rates depend on the location of the centers, and you can donate up to twice per week with a minimum of 48 hours intervals between donations.
+Their payment rates depend on the location of the centers, and you can donate up to twice per week with a minimum of 48-hour intervals between donations.

 ImmunoTek Plasma centers are available in Florida, Georgia, Indiana, Los Angeles, Mississippi, North Carolina, Ohio, Pennsylvania, Tennessee, Oklahoma, South Carolina, and Texas.